Capas: Geography

 Capas has relatively high ground, hilly places near the mountain range are at an approximate 46 meters.
-It is bordered by San Jose on the north, Tarlac City on the north-east, Concepcion on the east, Botolan, Zambales, on the west and south-west and Bamban on the rest of the southern parts.
-The west side of the town is mountainous while the east side is a plain.
+It is bordered by San Jose to the north, Tarlac City to the north-east, Concepcion to the east, Botolan, Zambales, to the west and south-west, and Bamban to south.
+The western side of the town is mountainous while the eastern side is a plain.

 The town is also known as "The Gateway to Pinatubo Volcano."
 The town also consists of Hot springs and several freshwater lakes like the Tambo Lake.
 Capas is 108 km north of Manila and is 16 km southwest of the provincial capital, Tarlac City.

 Many of the streams in the province contain small bits of petrified wood, fish, freshwater crabs, and other animals.
 Namria and Dingding creek merge as the two major tributaries to Lucong river in Concepcion.
 Most of Tarlac's waterways that originate from Mount Pinatubo pass through Capas, including the Bulsa Moriones River and Santa Lucia River that form Tarlac River.

 Barangays

-Capas is politically subdivided into 20 barangays.
+Capas is politically subdivided into 20 barangays, as shown below.
+Each barangay consists of puroks and some have sitios.